-Note: If you want users on the primary host to receive messages addressed to just the domain name, create an alias for the virtual host.
-For example, if you want the user shown above to receive mail addressed to john@domain2.com, create a domain alias (host alias) of domain2.com for mail.domain2.com.
+Note: For users on the primary host to receive messages addressed to just the domain name, create an alias for the virtual host.
+For example, for the above user to receive mail addressed to john@domain2.com, create a domain alias (host alias) of domain2.com for mail.domain2.com.
 For more information about configuring IMail Server, see the Mail Domain (Host) Configuration information in the IMail Administrator Help.